Qredible can put you in touch with a solicitor:

 74 North Street Guildford GU1 4AW UK Guildford GU1 4AW

-Shared ownership Solicitors Guildford
+Shared ownership Solicitor Guildford

 9 years of experience